isomerpages/moe-chijkc/_the-kc-experience/National Digital Literacy Prog/Frequently Asked Questions.md

 to opt out of this bulk purchase will be informed to have your child/ward bring the <strong>*</strong>existing device (<strong>*ONLY Chromebook is allowed</strong>) to school for suitability assessment.
-We will reach out to parents individually to arrange for the assessment, between 18 to 22 Jan.
+We will reach out to parents individually to arrange for the assessment, between 08 to 09 Jan 2025.
 <br>
 <br>We highly recommend that the existing Chromebook should support the following:
 <br>